 Change the date (and time) of your post and click the OK button …

-Remember to click Schedule to save your post settings …
+Remember to click on Schedule to save your settings …

-If you are editing an existing post, you can schedule your post to be republished later by clicking on the Edit link next to the Published on: function …
+If you are editing an existing post, you can schedule the post to be republished at a future date by clicking on the Edit link next to the Published on: function …